isaacovercast/easySFS/README.md

 # easySFS
 Convert VCF to dadi/fastsimcoal style SFS for demographic analysis

+This is a relatively simple script.
+It was created for use with VCF files from RAD-style datasets.
+VCF file formats differ pretty dramatically so ymmv.
+Right now it's been tested and seems to run fine for VCF as output by both pyrad/ipyrad and tassel.

 ## Install & Run
 The script assumes you have matplotlib and dadi installed.
 * Clone this repo